Skip to main content

 • Pregnant women.

-Those at increased risk should seek medical attention if they suspect infection with influenza.
-Early medical attention may provide an opportunity for treatment with antiviral medications or other specific advice depending on the individual’s situation.
+Those at higher risk should seek medical care if they think they have influenza.
+Early medical care may enable treatment with antiviral medications or other specific advice to prevent severe illness, depending on the individual’s situation.

-Even though you may be caring for someone with influenza at home, it is important to know and recognize the emergency warning signs of influenza illness regardless of risk factors or vaccine status.
+Even though you may be caring for someone with influenza at home, it is important to know the emergency warning signs of influenza illness to watch for based on the person’s age.

 Infants